Superfluid fraction in the crystal phase of the inner crust of neutron stars: Results

 To study the dependence on different numbers of protons $Z$, we consider the allowed values $Z=20$ and $Z=40$, corresponding to magic numbers in the absence of spin-orbit coupling \cite{RingSchuck}.
 The $\beta$-equilibrium condition is maintained by changing the cell volume such that the average proton density at the different $Z$ is the same.

+For both the explored interactions, the neutron and proton density profiles are comparable.
+Notice that in Fig.~\ref{fig:densities3} the $x$-axis is rescaled with the size of the cubic cell $L$, the volume of the cell for different $Z$ being $V_{Z=40}\simeq2\times V_{Z=20}$.
+This means that when density profiles at different $Z$ look similar, the cluster with $Z=40$ occupies twice the volume of the one with $Z=20$.
+This scaling is not surprising, since for a given baryon density in $\beta$-equilibrium, the densities in the gas and in the cluster as well as the volume fraction occupied by the cluster are essentially fixed by infinite-matter properties, as one can see, e.g., in a simple phase-coexistence picture \cite{Martin15}.

-For both the explored interactions, the neutron density profiles are comparable.
-The proton density profiles instead highlight the shell structure of the proton bands.
+The proton density profiles highlight the shell structure of the proton bands.
 Since protons are deeply bound, the first proton single-particle bands have the same structure as the harmonic oscillator, but with the degeneracy lifted by the fact that, as one can see in the top panel of Fig.~\ref{fig:meanfield3}, the potential is not actually harmonic \cite{RingSchuck}.
 As a consequence, in the $Z=20$ case, the last occupied level is the $2s$, resulting thus in a seemingly gaussian distribution around the center of the cluster.
 In the $Z=40$ case instead, the last occupied level is the $2p$, and the proton density has a small dip at the center.

 However, in this work we are not taking into account the spin-orbit interaction, which is of crucial importance to get the correct nuclear compositions (i.e. nuclear energy levels).
 Thus our results for the shell closures cannot be considered definitive.